-- When more qualified students apply than can be accepted, those not accepted to the program are placed on a waiting list and will be admitted to future classes. - All Health Sciences candidates must undergo a criminal background check.
+- All Health Sciences candidates must undergo a criminal background check.
 Candidates with a criminal record may not be eligible for any CF Health Sciences program. - Upon acceptance into the program, a medical examination, TB test and proof of immunizations are required. - All students are responsible for their own health/ hospitalization insurance.
 Professional liability insurance is included in tuition fees. - It is necessary that students have reliable transportation to the assigned hospitals and clinical facilities. - The student must be prepared to pay additional fees and purchase uniforms as mandated by program of learning.